 HOW LONG DOES A GAME LAST?Each game (which can be saved at any point) lasts for 1 to 30 years, as you choose at the start of each new game.
 In the "shareware" version, games are limited to 3 years, and the more sophisticated trading tools (buying on margin, short-selling, options trading, and futures trading) are enabled, but you will have to be an excellent stock and bond trader to become eligible to use those advanced methods in only 3 years of play, since you have to increase your initial $100,000 stake to $200,000, $300,000, $400,000 or $500,000 before you are eligible to use those advanced trading tools.

 WHAT IS THE SETTING?The game assumes you and each other player has gotten his or her "stake" of $100,000 to start the game the old-fashioned way -- you inherited it.
 You can play in an income tax-free environment (where the money inherited is assumed to be in a tax-free retirement account), or can play at Level 2, where you pay income taxes on dividends and interest you receive, and (at a lower tax rate) on capital gains, if any.
-Or play at Level 3, which is the same as Level 2, except that companies in certain industries may become subject to special taxes on capital that can reduce their profits, such as carbon taxes, health care taxes, etc., which can make some of the usually profitable industries less profitable to invest in and can cost you dearly if you have already invested in companies that suddenly become subject to new taxes.
+Or play at Level 3, which is the same as Level 2, except that companies in certain industries may become subject to special taxes on capital that can reduce their profitability, such as carbon taxes, health care taxes, etc., which can make some of the usually profitable industries less profitable to invest in and can cost you dearly if you have already invested in companies that suddenly become subject to new taxes.